 Working off-campus

-On October 7 2022, Immigration, Refugees and Citizenship Canada announced that from November 15, 2022 until December 31, 2023, international students who are in Canada and who have off-campus work authorization on their study permit will not be restricted by the 20-hour-per-week rule and will have no upper limit to their working hours.
-Important to note: in order to engage in this extended employment off-campus, you must be studying full-time and you must have applied for/received your study permit before October 7, 2022.
+On December 7, 2023, Immigration, Refugees and Citizenship Canada announced that from November 15, 2022, until April 30, 2024, international students who are in Canada and who have off-campus work authorization on their study permit will not be restricted by the 20-hour-per-week rule and will have no upper limit to their working hours.
+Important to note: in order to engage in this extended employment off-campus, you must be studying full-time and you must have applied for/received your study permit before December 7, 2023.

 It is important to note that you can only begin working after you have started your program of study.

 There are specific eligibility criteria that you must meet to work off-campus during your studies.
 Review this criteria carefully here: Work off campus as an international student - Canada.ca.
-If you meet these criteria than you are able to work:
+If you meet these criteria then you are able to work:

 For more details on these work limits, visit: Work off campus as an international student - Canada.ca.